molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 sidebar_label: Getting Started With Streaming
 ---

- **⚠ WARNING:** This page contains information that only applies to Molecula's Cloud offering.
+ **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
 Additionally, this page represents a work in progress that is subject to frequent changes.

 ## Prerequisites

 The following Quick Start Guide requires the following:

-1. You have signed up with Molecula and have a user account and your credentials
+1. You have signed up with FeatureBase Cloud and have a user account and your credentials
 2. You have a linux environment capable of communicating with the public internet and running cURL commands

 ## Getting Started